Denizhan-Yigitbas/Covid_Homeless/README.md

 ***

 We can now analyze the cost for different durations.
-The following table illustrates the total cost for each state as well as the national cost for sheltering the homeless in hotel up to 60 days.
+The following table illustrates the total cost for each state as well as the national cost for sheltering the homeless in hotel up to 60 days (dates may not be up to date, however total costs are constant).

 ![Durational Cost](img/durational_total_costs_table.png)